WHAT ARE THE MAIN DIFFERENCES BETWEEN STAMPED CONCRETE AND PAVERS?

-Stamped concrete and paver driveways are upscale options that make the drive more than just functional – these materials add curb appeal and can increase the resale value of your home when they are a good fit for the neighborhood – you won’t get good return on your investment where homes mostly have asphalt and plain concrete driveways.
+Stamped concrete and paver driveways are upscale options that make the drive more than just functional – these materials add curb appeal and can increase the resale value of your home when they are a good fit for the neighborhood – you won’t get a good return on your investment where homes mostly have asphalt and plain concrete driveways.

 The core material is often the same – pavers are typically made from concrete, though clay brick pavers are common too.
 Genuine stone pavers are rarer and can cost up to $30 or more per square foot installed.